RobolinkInc/doc-v2/docs/codrone-edu/python/03-Flight-Commands-Movement/06-keep_distance.md

 ##### Parameters
 **timeout**: timeout is an optional paramaeter that is the duration in seconds that the function will run.
 The default value is 2 <br />
-**distance**: distance is an optional parameter that is the distance in millimeters the drone will stop and maintin distance in front of an object.
-The default value is 500
+**distance**: distance is an optional parameter that is the distance in centimeters the drone will stop and maintin distance in front of an object.
+The default value is 50

 ##### Returns